watson/consume-http-header/README.md

   `stream` either ends before all the headers have been read or if the `stream` emits an error

+#### Consuming the HTTP body

 When the `callback` is called, continue consuming the `stream` to get the body of the request.
+But be aware of the following gotchas:

-But note that you have to be aware of the total body size your self.
+- If the `stream` is reused for multiple requests and responses, be aware of when the body ends
+- If `req.headers['transfer-encoding'] === 'chunked'`, be aware that the
+  body is using Chunked Transfer Coding and you have to decode it accordingly.
+Decoding Chunked Transfer Coding is outside the scope of this module

 ## License